 Wallowa Resources Stewardship Center is the hub of Wallowa County businesses and services in agriculture and natural resources and the home of Wallowa Resources.
 We want the Center to help invigorate downtown Enterprise and be a central meeting place for businesses and services in agriculture work and meet.
 The Stewardship Center houses Wallowa Resources itself and branches of the United States Department of Agriculture Farm Service Agency and Natural Resources Conservation Service District has offices in the west wing at the Center.
 A branch office of Schwabe-Williamson-Wyatt, a Portland-based law firm with notable expertise in environment and water law is in the north wing as well as EnergyTrust of Oregon.
 A branch of The Freshwater Trust, a Portland-based nonprofit, that works to restore Oregon's rivers and endangered salmonids has an office in the east wing.
 Building Healthy Families has recently moved into the south wing.

 The facility was originally a community hospital.
 Rather than tear down on old building, we are striving to be green by renovating and making improvements to reduce energy consumption.
 Renovations created meeting rooms and office suites while retaining quirky features of the building's former use.
 Adding solar panels on the south facing roof helped offset energy expenses for the structure and tenants.
 Over ten years, the Center will realize a net cash benefit of approximately $26,500 from the solar panels.
 Plans are underway to add a biomass boiler system to further maximize use of local energy.

-For information on available office space in the Wallowa Resources Stewardship Center or other questions, please contact Jeffrey Wecks.
+For information on available office space in the Wallowa Resources Stewardship Center or other questions, please contact Larry Nall.